Keith Scott shooting: What we know a week later

 North Carolina is an open-carry state, meaning gun owners can carry their firearms in public and openly in their vehicles.

-The videos
+The police video

 Under mounting pressure from the public, Charlotte police released dashcam and body camera footage of the shooting over the weekend.